About me

 Outside the therapy room

-When I’m not sitting with you in the therapy room, I tend to be reading, in community, swimming or walking alongside the shoreline of Gadigal land.
+When I’m not sitting with you, one might find me reading, in community, swimming or walking alongside the shoreline of Gadigal Land.

 Ellis Counselling & Psychotherapy

 This is my online independent practice.
-Sliding scale fees apply and we can meet for a length that we can decide together.
+I use a sliding scale fee model and we can meet for a length that we can decide together.
 I mostly work alongside folks for short-medium term.

 I am unable to provide adequate and skilled support for someone who is responding to an acute crisis and/or who may benefit from specialised support or a collaborative team.
 For example: